-Our themes are being tested with the most recent releases of Gutenberg, and we have not found any conflicts.
+Our themes are being tested with the most recent releases of the block editor, and we have not found any conflicts.

-We recommend that you do not use the Gutenberg editor for 6 months after it’s released.
+We do not currently recommend using the block editor.
 It provides zero benefits while introducing a number of issues.
 Continue using the classic editor instead.